History Festival: Torrens Island Quarantine Station Tour

 Highlights

-- Wander through the preserved bathing blocks, gaining insight into the lives of first and second-class passengers during quarantine.
+- Wander through the bathing blocks, experiencing the stark contrasts faced by first and second-class passengers.

-- Experience the haunting ambience of the morgue and isolation hospital, evoking the poignant history of disease control from 1879.
+- Discover the eerie atmosphere of the morgue and isolation hospital, evoking the poignant stories of past quarantines.

-- Enjoy same-day admission to the South Australian Maritime Museum, enriching your understanding of Port Adelaide's maritime heritage.
+- Enjoy same-day admission to the South Australian Maritime Museum, enhancing your understanding of historic Port Adelaide.

 The fully guided tour visits the many areas of the Quarantine Station, including the bathing blocks that separated first and second-class passengers, the boiler house used to power fumigation, the morgue and the isolation hospital.
 The character of the buildings, the history of the site and the ambience of the natural environment make visiting the Quarantine Station a moving experience.